 Complete one form for each nominee or group.
-Any individual or group may nominate one or more volunteers or groups; however be sure to include unique and specific details about each individual or group being nominated.
-In other words, please do not copy your answers and insert a different name.
-It is important to specify why the individual or group is unique or special as directed on the form.
+Any individual or group may nominate one or more volunteers or groups; however, be sure to specify why each individual or group being nominated is special and unique.

-All questions must be answered completely.
+All questions must be answered completely on the nomination form.
 Failure to do so may disqualify your nomination.

 A panel representing different county departments will evaluate the nominees based on the information received on the nomination forms.
 Candidates will be rated by services contributed, years of service, and hours donated.
-The panel will select several volunteers to receive special recognition awards.
+The panel will select several volunteers to receive recognition awards for their accomplishments.
 For additional information, please contact committee chair Kyle Wintermute at 253-798-4015 or [email protected].